gameworkers/zine-gdc-2019/copy-src/04-players-workers.md

 ::: {custom-style="HeaderColourBg"}
-## How gamer rage is harnessed to discipline workers
+## How Gamer Rage is Harnessed to Discipline Workers
 :::

 ::: {custom-style="Bigquote"}